Dudukun/alx-low_level_programming/0x1E-search_algorithms/README.md

-Write a function that searches for a value in a sorted array of integers using the Jump search algorithm
+What is the time complexity (average case) of a jump search in a skip list of size n, with an express lane using step = sqrt(n)?